jimmieego/Web-Accessibility-Best-Practices/presenter-notes.md

 So we have selected a few topics that are probably the most fundamental accessibility requirements for any web pages: keyboard focus, tab order, color and color contrast, and text alternatives.
 These are great foundations to start learning about accessibility.
 They are easy to relate to and test, and they benefit virtually all users.

+For each topic, we will discuss relevant WCAG success criteria and then we will show you a few examples of how to meet those success criteria.

 One question we get a lot is how to make maps accessible, particularly for non-sighted users.
 In this webinar we will show our initial attempt at addressing this challenge.
 And we certainly welcome any input or feedback from you.

 Finally, we will talk about a do-it-yourself process for testing accessibility.
 Working to accommodate a diverse range of abilities means there are a correspondingly diverse range of issues to consider.
 We break down these issues into a logical, step by step process so that we all can follow.